apache/logging-log4j2/src/site/markdown/security.md

 All other security flaws are classed as a Low impact.
 This rating is used for issues that are believed to be extremely hard to exploit, or where an exploit gives minimal consequences.
 Low vulnerabilities score between 0.1 and 3.9 on the [CVSS v3 calculator](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator).

+## <a name="cve-creation"></a> CVE creation process

+Found security vulnerabilities are subject to voting (by means of [_lazy approval_](https://logging.apache.org/guidelines.html), preferably) before creating a CVE and populating its associated content.
+This procedure involves only the creation of CVEs and blocks neither (vulnerability) fixes, nor releases.